awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 ## Create a target tracking scaling policy \(console\)<a name="policy_creating"></a>

+You can choose to configure a target tracking scaling policy on an Auto Scaling group as you create it or after the Auto Scaling group is created\.

-**To create a target tracking scaling policy**
+**To create an Auto Scaling group with a target tracking scaling policy**

+1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

+1. Choose **Create Auto Scaling group**\.

+1. In Steps 1, 2, and 3, choose the options as desired and proceed to **Step 4: Configure group size and scaling policies**\.

+1. Under **Group size**, specify the range that you want to scale between by updating the minimum capacity and maximum capacity\.
+These two settings allow your Auto Scaling group to scale dynamically\.
+Amazon EC2 Auto Scaling scales your group in the range of values specified by the minimum capacity and maximum capacity\.

+1. <a name="policy-creating-scalingpolicies-console"></a>Under **Scaling policies**, choose **Target tracking scaling policy**\.

+1. To define a policy, do the following:

+   1. Specify a name for the policy\.

+   1. For **Metric type**, choose a metric\.

+      If you chose **Application Load Balancer request count per target**, choose a target group in **Target group**\.

+   1. Specify a **Target value** for the metric\.

+   1. \(Optional\) Specify an instance warm\-up value for **Instances need**\.
+This allows you to control the time until a newly launched instance can contribute to the CloudWatch metrics\.

+   1. \(Optional\) Select **Disable scale in to create only a scale\-out policy**\.
+This allows you to create a separate scale\-in policy of a different type if wanted\.

+1. Proceed to create the Auto Scaling group\.
+Your scaling policy will be created after the Auto Scaling group has been created\.

+**To create a target tracking scaling policy for an existing Auto Scaling group**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
+1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

 1. Select the check box next to your Auto Scaling group\.

    A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group that's selected\.

-1. Verify that the minimum and maximum size limits are appropriately set\.
+1. Verify that the minimum capacity and maximum capacity are appropriately set\.
 For example, if your group is already at its maximum size, specify a new maximum in order to scale out\.
 Amazon EC2 Auto Scaling does not scale your group below the minimum capacity or above the maximum capacity\.
 To update your group, on the **Details** tab, change the current settings for minimum and maximum capacity\.

 1. On the **Automatic scaling** tab, in **Scaling policies**, choose **Add policy**\.

-1. <a name="policy-creating-scalingpolicies-console"></a>To define a policy, do the following:
+1. To define a policy, do the following:

    1. For **Policy type**, leave the default of **Target tracking scaling**\.